 You might ask “why?”
 Well, I’ve seen lots of good ballgames and I probably care less about sports than I ever have at any time in my life, even though I still enjoy these as a spectator.
 Maybe, as a Chicago fan, I simply have seen too many defeats for one lifetime!
-But, spectator sports are more about someone else’s experience that you vicariously participate in, rather than your own.
+But, spectator sports are more about someone else’s experience you vicariously participate in, rather than your own.
 So if I were to choose one moment from my life to relive, it wouldn’t involve watching someone else perform.
 And, since my own athletic successes were quite modest, that category gets knocked off the list of potential winners in the area of “reliving.”

 OK, what about sex?
 I knew you would ask.
-For most young men, I suspect that sex is the dominating preoccupation, at least until they lose their virginity.
+For most young men, I suspect sex is the dominating preoccupation, at least until they lose their virginity.
 Then, assuming that they are able to have sexual relations with some frequency, it becomes a thing that fades as a singular focus.
-Yes, I know that there are people for whom it appears to be the only issue that matters.
+Yes, I know there are people for whom it appears to be the only issue that matters.
 A pity.
-While it is an important part of life, I doubt that most people (even including men), as they cross over the threshold into heaven, would say, “Boy, if I could only get laid one more time!”
+While it is an important part of life, I doubt most people (even including men), as they cross over the threshold into heaven, would say, “Boy, if I could only get laid one more time!”

 Nor do I think that I, personally, would like eternity to consist of the intensity of a continuous orgasm.
-I guess that what I’m getting at here is that the physically stirring nature of that experience isn’t any different (I suspect) from what a dog or a cat or a mountain lion feels in the moment of coitus.
+I guess what I’m getting at here is that the physically stirring nature of that experience isn’t any different (I suspect) from what a dog or a cat or a mountain lion feels in the moment of coitus.
 For eternity I’d choose something that involved every part of me, not just the physical part.

 What else might I consider?
 Well, I met and interviewed my hero, Carlo Maria Giulini, when I was 31.
 Memorable, but not really a contender.
 I have heard lots of terrific musical performances and attended a few plays that had me spinning for days.
 Again, watching and listening, whether it is baseball or Brahms, aren’t as valuable as those endeavors that you do yourself.
-And while I had countless profound experiences in doing psychotherapy, I doubt that even a brain surgeon would take a single successful operation with him or her into a personalized version of heaven.
+And while I had countless profound experiences in doing psychotherapy, I doubt even a brain surgeon would take a single successful operation with him or her into a personalized version of heaven.
 Nor is there anything unique about such things, as a rule.
-No, I think the actions or experiences that you repeat probably don’t have the special meaning that is required for you to cherish them forever, above those that happened just once.
+No, I think the actions or experiences you repeat probably don’t have the special meaning required for you to cherish them forever, above those that happened just once.

 Well that narrows the focus, doesn’t it?
-The contenders for your afterlife usually have to consist of things that you participated in (not watched) and that happened only once.
+The contenders for your afterlife usually have to consist of things you participated in (not watched) and happened only once.
 Let me tell you about three such instances that I think about from time to time.

 In her 83rd year, my mother’s unhappy life was particularly difficult.
 Not only was she in great physical pain, but she’d lost my dad several months before.
 My visits with her had frequently and historically been unpleasant.
 She’d accumulated much anger in the course of her time on earth and those closest to her were often targeted.
-My weekly journey to see her was dutiful, but both of us knew that I didn’t perform the obligation out of a sense of joyous anticipation.
+My weekly journey to see her was dutiful, but both of us knew I didn’t perform the obligation out of a sense of joyous anticipation.

 Mom was a very clever lady who could get under your skin with the speed and deftness of a chef at a Japanese steakhouse.
 Even though I had learned how to deflect her sharp-edged and pointed affronts, I did have to be on my toes or deaden myself to the jabs that could be expected.
-But, one Sunday, everything changed.
+One Sunday, everything changed.

 This woman, who had told me more than once that she prayed to her mother and my father to die as soon as possible, was in a particularly light mood.
 She didn’t seem to be in pain that day and was the funny, warm, joyous being I had not seen in decades.
 We laughed, we talked, we showed affection.
 It was a small miracle.